Gustav Sandgren

-Gustav Sandgren (20 August 1904 – 11 August 1983) was a Swedish writer.
+Gustav Sandgren (20 August 1904 – 11 August 1983) was a Swedish writer and translator.
+He was a member of the Fem unga group of proletarian writers.

-Early life and writing
+Early life

-Sandgren's parents were O.J.
-Sandgren and Karolina Adolfsson, who gave their son a poor but happy childhood.
-The father was, in addition to his work, a fiddler.
-Their son Gustav had since childhood, both heard and played on the fiddle—a musical instrument which he handled with skill throughout life.
+Sandgren was born in 1904 in Västra Stenby in Östergötland.
+Sandgren's parents were Oskar Jakobsson Sandgren and Karolina (born Adolfsson), who gave their son a poor but happy childhood.
+The father was a handyman and worked as a cooper, among other things, and was in addition to his work a musician and violin maker.
+The young Sandgren was surrounded by folk music and folk tales, becoming a skilled violinist over the years.
 He was fascinated by folklore, mystery and dreams.